 When I gave birth to my sweet princess, Haylee, I just wanted everything to be perfect for her.
 I wished she could stay in a soft, velvet-like womb forever.
-I wanted to protect her from everything, but that’s not possible.
+I wanted to protect her from everything, but that was not possible.

 What is possible is that you can take some measures to keep your baby safer by using natural baby products.
 I always research before buying everyday products for Haylee, as well as products she is exposed to.